TheAlgorithms/algorithms-keeper/README.md

 Open an issue with the message greeting the user who either installed the app or added a new repository to the installed app and then close the issue.

 ### Add or remove label(s) to pull requests
-- To indicate that some of the tests are failing for this pull request if it is not present and remove it when all the tests are passing.
+- To indicate that some tests are failing for this pull request if it is not present and remove it when all the tests are passing.
 It does nothing if the tests are already passing. ***NOTE: This check will be skipped if the pull request is in draft mode.***
 - To indicate the stage the pull request is currently at.
-This is a cycle of two labels which indicates the two stages: The pull request requires a review/re-review or a maintainer has requested changes for the pull request.
+This is a cycle of two labels which indicates the two stages: The pull request requires a review/re-review, or a maintainer has requested changes for the pull request.
+- To indicate whether the pull request contains merge conflicts or not.

 The pull request stages can be best described in a [graphviz](http://www.webgraphviz.com/) diagram whose code is in the [pull requests module](https://github.com/dhruvmanila/algorithms-keeper/blob/master/algorithms_keeper/pull_requests.py).